 Julie Caine is the executive producer audio at Al Jazeera Digital.
 She was previously the managing producer for Crosscurrents, KALW’s award-winning newsmagazine and lead producer of Audiograph, a KALW series that uses sound to tell the stories of the San Francisco Bay Area.
 Her radio documentary, Squeezebox Stories won an SPJ award for best arts and culture reporting.

-Spring 2018 Dates Coming Soon.
+February 26 through April 25, 2018.
 This is a 9-week course.
-Classes are held Monday and Wednesday evenings from 6pm to 9pm.
-Plus 6 guided learning labs on select Tuesdays.
+Classes are held Monday and Wednesday evenings from 6pm to 9pm, plus 3 guided learning labs on select Tuesdays.

 University of California, Berkeley, Graduate School of Journalism.
 121 North Gate Hall, Berkeley, CA. Map

 - It is the participant’s responsibility to provide their own Equipment & Software (see guide for more details), including

 - Computer literacy skills

 - Comfortable with learning new equipment and software